lumeland/lume.land/docs/creating-pages/page-data.md

 ### draft

-The draft variable mark this page as draft, which means it will be exported only in development mode, but not production environment.
+The draft variable mark this page as draft, which means it will ignored unless the environment variable `LUME_DRAFT` is defined as `"true"`.

 ### layout